 Bed sores are also known as pressure sores and decubitus ulcers.
 Bedsores are created when skin and tissue break down from pressure and bad circulation.
 Areas most commonly affected include the hipbones, lower back, buttocks, elbows, heel, head and shoulder blades.
 Initially, skin inflames and becomes red.
 If untreated, open sores develop leading to muscle and bone destruction.
 Severe bedsores can lead to septic, gangrene or even death.

 The quality of care a nursing home provides its patients can help minimize bedsores.
 Unfortunately, a nursing home's standard of care is not always up to par.
-This lack of care can lead to bedsores due to poor care.
+This lack of care can lead to bedsores.

 Bed sores are categorized by severity as follows: